Skip to main content

 Runtime Requirements

 • Docker BuildKit must be available.
-The helper sets COMPOSE_DOCKER_CLI_BUILD=1 and DOCKER_BUILDKIT=1.
+The helper sets COMPOSE_DOCKER_CLI_BUILD=1, DOCKER_BUILDKIT=1, and BUILDX_NO_DEFAULT_ATTESTATIONS=1 so local blue/green image exports do not stall while resolving default provenance metadata.

 • The Docker web flow does not start local Supabase unless you explicitly choose bun devx:web:docker or bun devrs:web:docker.

-• By default the Docker container uses the Supabase URL already configured in apps/web/.env.local, which should stay pointed at the cloud project for normal Tuturuuu work.
+• By default the Docker container uses the Supabase URL already configured in .env.local, falling back to apps/web/.env.local.
+It should stay pointed at the cloud project for normal Tuturuuu work.

 • If that configured URL explicitly points at host-run local Supabase, the helper rewrites the server-side Supabase URL to host.docker.internal while leaving NEXT_PUBLIC_SUPABASE_URL alone for browsers.